Battle of the three greater Miami-area W Hotels: Miami vs. South Beach vs. Fort Lauderdale

 View this post on Instagram

-The W Miami is targeted toward a specific type of traveller.
+The W Miami is targeted toward a specific type of traveler.
 It’s ideal for those interested in more of a local experience and not on staying on the beach.
 Being in the heart of Brickell, there’s plenty to see and do nearby, though the hotel itself has a more boutique feel with limited on-site restaurants and amenities compared to the other properties.

 Ultimately, the best Miami-area W for you is based on your personal preferences.
 Heck, the W brand isn’t even a fit for everyone to begin with.
 Regardless of which of these properties you book, you’ll be at a terrific destination with balmy weather year-round.